 To assist with this process, Dyno Nobel hired Venture Engineering, a multi-faceted engineering firm that provides clients with front-end feasibility studies through design and construction.
 “Very early on during our first visit and inspection”, stated Kevin O’Connor, Venture Engineering’s Project Manager, “we realized that their existing equipment was totally inadequate for the goals of the system and the rates required.”
 Several Venture engineers had experience with Hapman and the Tubular Drag Chain Conveyor for use in applications with demanding variables.
 Due to the schedules of product delivery, and the inadequacy of their existing system, Dyno Nobel was “truly in an emergency mode to find the right solution,” stated O’Connor.

 Hapman designed a stainless steel Tubular Drag Chain Conveyor in a gooseneck circuit.
 The conveyor housing is constructed of 8” diameter sch.
 40 stainless steel piping.
 Inside the fully sealed housing, the chain consists of stainless steel sealed-pin design with a 6” pitch and U.H.M.W. polyethylene flights on 12” centers.

 The railcar o-load system at Dyno Nobel is a success because each party involved in the engineering, design, implementation and start-up worked together to understand the challenges of the application.
 The engineers at Hapman took those challenges and applied more than 70 years of bulk material handling experience to design the most comprehensive, fully automated conveying system.
-The number of chain and flight options oered in the Hapman Tubular Drag Chain Conveyor allowed designers to select the chain that would be corrosion resistant and not permit material to get trapped in the knuckles of the chain.
-The conveying system provided the safe, gentle handling, troublefree, and eective bulk material o-load which Dyno Nobel was seeking.
+The number of chain and flight options offered in the Hapman Tubular Drag Chain Conveyor allowed designers to select the chain that would be corrosion resistant and not permit material to get trapped in the knuckles of the chain.
+The conveying system provided the safe, gentle, trouble-free and effective bulk material off-load which Dyno Nobel was seeking.